jesmrec/ownCloud-E2E-Android-Cucumber-Appium/README.md

 		$OC_SERVER_URL (mandatory): URL of ownCloud server to test against
 		$APPIUM_URL (optional): Appium server URL.
-			If Appium Server is not specified, will be used "localhost:4723/wd/hub"
+			If Appium Server is not specified, will be used "localhost:4723"
-		$UDID_DEVICE (optional): ID of the device/simulator to execute the tests in.
+		$UDID_DEVICE (optional): ID of the device/simulator to execute the tests onto.
 			This ID could be get by executing  `adb devices`

 The script needs some parameters.
 Check help `executeTests -h`